KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 Undo History
 ------------

-Switches the Undo History widget on or off.
+Switches the Undo History :term:`widget` on or off.

 The Undo History shows all the operations performed so far and allows to quickly restore your project to the state it was in several changes ago.